nttdots/go-dots/README.md

 ## DB

-To set up your database, refer to the [Database configuration document](./docs/DATABASE.md)

-### Setting up databases for tests

-The 'dots_server' accesses the 'dots' database on MySQL as the root user.
+To set up your database, refer to the [Database configuration document](./docs/DATABASE.md) The 'dots_server' accesses the 'dots' database on MySQL as the root user.

-Before testing this project, You have to import the dumped data('dump.sql') as the test data.

     $ cd $GOPATH/src/github.com/nttdots/go-dots/
     $ mysql -u root dots < ./dots_server/db_models/test_dump.sql